Search

 Description

-Designed and written as a practical workplace training and reference tool.
-This 117-page pocket guide is filled with clear-language text including safety tips, charts, diagrams, checklists and illustrations.
+Designed and written as a practical workplace training and reference tool, this 172-page pocket guide is filled with clear-language text including safety tips, work-rest tables, diagrams, checklists and illustrations.

 Objectives

-This is your guide to working safely outdoors in winter.
+This is your guide to working safely in cold conditions.
 It will enable you to:

 Scope

-This guide will assist in the development and implementation of safe work practices for outdoor work in cold weather.
+This guide will assist in the development and implementation of safe work practices for working in cold environments.
 For employee training sessions, the guide is a practical handout for participants.

 Target Audience